valkey-io/iovalkey/README.md

 redis.set("mykey", "value"); // Returns a promise which resolves to "OK" when the command succeeds.

-// ioredis supports the node.js callback style redis.get("mykey", (err, result) => {
+// iovalkey supports the node.js callback style redis.get("mykey", (err, result) => {
   if (err) {
     console.error(err);